All Products

 Enables or disables the Lua execution mode for read replicas.
 Valid values:

-• 1: Enables the Lua execution mode.
-Only Lua scripts that contain read operations are forwarded to read replicas for processing.
+• 1: Enables Lua execution mode.
+Only Lua scripts containing read operations are forwarded to read replicas for processing.

 read_request_only_ronode_whenrwsplit_enable

-Enables or disables directional forwarding for read-only account requests.
+Enables or disables directional forwarding for requests from read-only accounts.
 Valid values:

 • 0 (default): Disables directional forwarding.
-Requests from read-only accounts are allocated to all nodes, including the primary node, based on weights.
+Requests from read-only accounts are distributed to all nodes, including the primary node, based on weight.

 rt_threshold_ms

-If the time from when a request is sent from a proxy node to a data node until a response is received exceeds this threshold, a slow query log is generated.
+If the time from when a request is sent from the proxy node to a data node until the proxy node receives the response exceeds this threshold, a slow query log entry is generated.

 script_check_enable

-Enables or disables the detection of Lua scripts by proxy nodes.
-For more information about the check items, see Proxy check items for Lua.
+Enables or disables the proxy node's check for Lua scripts.
+For more information about the check items, see Proxy checks for Lua scripts.
 Valid values:

 • 0: Does not check.
-If the instance account used to execute the Lua script has read-only permissions, the check is still enabled.
+If the instance account executing the Lua script has read-only permissions, the check is still enabled.

 • 1 (default): Checks.